Homoerotic themes in Greek and Roman mythology

-Greco-Roman mythology features male homosexuality in many of the constituent myths.
-In addition, there are instances of cross-dressing, and of androgyny which has been grouped under the acronym LGBTQ+.

-Overall
+Homoeroticism is a prominent theme in Greco-Roman mythology, with many myths depicting intimate and romantic relationships between men.
+These are accompanied by related motifs such as cross-dressing, androgyny, and fluid expressions of gender and identity – elements now recognised as part of the broader LGBTQ+ spectrum.

-These myths have been described as being crucially influential on Western LGBT literature, with the original myths being constantly re-published and re-written, and the relationships and characters serving as icons.
+These myths have been described as being crucially influential on Western LGBTQ+ literature, with the original myths being constantly re-published and re-written, and the relationships and characters serving as icons.
 In comparison, lesbian relationships are rarely found in classical myths.

-Sexuality

 Homosexuality and bisexuality

 Apollo, the god of sun and music, is considered the patron of same sex love, as he had many male lovers and was often invoked to bless homosexual unions.
 He is also called "the champion of male love" by Andrew Callimach.
 Other gods are sometimes considered patrons of homosexual love between males, such as the love goddess Aphrodite and gods in her retinue, such as the Erotes: Eros, Himeros and Pothos.
 Eros is also part of a trinity of gods that played roles in homoerotic relationships, along with Heracles and Hermes, who bestowed qualities of beauty (and loyalty), strength, and eloquence, respectively, onto male lovers.
 In the poetry of Sappho, Aphrodite is identified as the patron of lesbians.